Ailrun/yet-another-emacs-settings/README.md

 ### How to Install ###
 First, find your default loading path of emacs.

-If you didn't use any tweak or `-u` option for emacs start-up, it is your home directory and you can move to there by following commands,
+If you didn't use any tweak and `-u` option for emacs start-up, it starts at your home directory.
+You can move to there by following commands on -Nix and OSX.

 ```
 cd ~
 ```

-or, if you use windows, you can find home using emacs with commands, `C-x C-f ~/ <RET>`.
+If you use windows, you can find home at emacs using `C-x C-f ~/ <RET>` commands.
 (First line of the buffer is path of your home directory)

-In your home directory, what you needs to install are following.
+Open your home directory with git, what you needs to install are following.

 ```
 git clone https://github.com/Ailrun/yet-another-emacs-settings .emacs.d
 cd .emacs.d
-make
 ```

 If you don't have make command, install GNU make for your OS.